WallStreetMojo

 Economic Profit

-It is said to have occurred when the firm earns from the revenue after accounting for explicit cost and implicit costs.
+It is said to occur when the firm earns from the revenue after accounting for explicit cost and implicit costs.

 Economic Profit = Total Revenue – Implicit costs – Explicit Costs